SpyHunter 2

-SpyHunter 2 is a video game published by Midway in 2003 for PlayStation 2 and Xbox.
-This game is the sequel to the 2001 remake of the 1983 game Spy Hunter.
+SpyHunter 2 is a vehicular combat video game developed by Angel Studios and published by Midway in 2003 for the PlayStation 2 and Xbox.
+It is a sequel to the 2001 reboot of the 1983 game Spy Hunter.

 The player's first mission begins in Russia, right where the last level left off from leaving Petra, Jordan and the NOSTRA organization completely decimated initializing a sequel from the 2001 remake; he begins his cooperation with Agent Duvelle, traveling in various locations all around the planet including Russia, the United States, Asia, Switzerland and Antarctica.
 The weapons van is brought back again and equipped this time with an automatic turret / machine gun being that the player can utilize in extreme vehicular combat resolutions.
 The newly acquired Interceptor SpyHunter vehicle can enter off-road mode and transform itself into a jet-ski, a snow-mobile, a motor-tricycle, and a speedboat.
 The player can also choose from an arsenal of weapons inspired by James Bond 007 and Mission Impossible.
 Available weapons include Mines, Smoke Screen, Oil Slick, Machine Guns, Rockets, Missiles, Lasers and Cannons.
 The soundtrack features the song "Dark Carnival" recorded by Vanessa Carlton.